-On May 1, 2009, we placed the Montana Tunnels mine and mill on care and maintenance as a result of exhausting the ore in our current L Pit permit.
-While we have received all necessary permits to expand the current pit, which expansion plan we refer to as the M Pit project, we estimated that the M Pit project would cost approximately \$70 million, and we and our joint venture partner have not yet determined whether to proceed with the M Pit project.
+Furthermore, while we have received all necessary permits to expand the current pit, which expansion plan we refer to as the M Pit project, we estimate that the M Pit project would cost approximately \$70 million.
+If we are unable to consummate the sale of Montana Tunnels Mining, Inc., we and our joint venture partner will have to determine whether to proceed with the M Pit project.
 Such decision will depend, among other things, on the ability to secure financing for the estimated \$70 million on acceptable terms and the prices of gold, silver, lead and zinc and available smelter terms.
 If we choose to and are able to pursue the M Pit project, we expect that the pre-stripping program will take approximately 12 months.